3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds: Conclusion

 \section{Conclusion}

-We have presented \method{}, a self-supervised framework that learns representations from unlabeled videos.
-By leveraging {video-generated} point clouds reconstructed via a feed-forward reconstruction model and incorporating noise-regularized loss comprising local smoothness and noise consistency, \method{} achieves equal or better pre-training performance without any real 3D scans.
-We constructed \data, a dataset of 49k video-generated point clouds derived from unlabeled room-tour videos, and demonstrated that \method{} matches or surpasses prior pre-training methods such as Sonata even under limited downstream data conditions.
-These results suggest that unlabeled videos can serve as an effective data source for scalable 3D-SSL.
+We have presented \method{}, a self-supervised framework that learns 3D representations from unlabeled videos.
+By leveraging VGPC reconstructed with a feed-forward reconstruction model and introducing noise-regularized objectives, namely local smoothness and noise consistency, \method{} achieves comparable or better pre-training performance without using any real 3D scans.
+We also constructed \data{}, a dataset of 49k VGPC derived from unlabeled room-tour videos, and showed that \method{} matches or surpasses prior pre-training methods such as Sonata, even under limited downstream data conditions.
+These results demonstrate that unlabeled videos can serve as an effective and scalable source of supervision for 3D-SSL.
+Our contribution is this scan-free and scalable 3D-SSL setting based on video-only data collection, rather than the input format itself.
+Unlike prior 3D-SSL methods, we generate pre-training data from unlabeled videos at scale.

-\textbf{Limitations and outlook.} Although the reconstruction models used in this paper use real point clouds during training, our core contribution lies in showing that previously untapped resources, such as web videos can be made useful for 3D-SSL and improve with scale.
-By piggybacking on reconstruction models, our approach benefits from the fast progress in this domain and might enable unifying 3D reconstruction and recognition models.